DFE-Digital/sdd-design-history/app/posts/post-advisory-board/post-advisory-board.md

 ## How we conduted the discovery work for post-advisory board from AT and A2B landscape

-Post-advisory board work is split into two parts:
+The post-advisory board discovery work is split into two parts:

-* part 1 focusses on synthesising the existing research to create as is user journeys and identifying the pain points from delivery leads
+* Part 1 - focusses on synthesising the existing research to create 'as is' user journeys and identifying the pain points for delivery officers
-* part 2 focusses on understanding the busness needs from teams within RDD
+* Part 2 - will focus on understanding the busness needs from teams within RDD

 ### [Starting post AB transfers and conversions – Part 1](part-1-post-ab/)